Zylann/godot_voxel/doc/source/getting_the_module.md

 !!! note
 	You will need a Github account to be able to download development builds.
 Otherwise, links will not work.

+!!! warning
+	Godot 4 has no stable version yet.
+It has the very latest new features but will be full of bugs.
+It is possible to work with it, but be aware many features may not work correctly and errors will often show up.

 #### For Godot 3 (legacy builds)

 On Github actions, you may search for builds occurring with the `godot3.x` branch.